Eurozone: Eurozone

 In 1998, eleven member states of the European Union had met the euro convergence criteria, and the eurozone came into existence with the official launch of the euro (alongside national currencies) on 1 January 1999 in those countries: Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, and Spain.
 Greece qualified in 2000 and was admitted on 1 January 2001.

 These twelve founding members introduced physical euro banknotes and euro coins on 1 January 2002.
 After a short transition period, they took out of circulation and rendered invalid their pre-euro national coins and notes.

-Between 2007 and 2023, eight new states have acceded: Croatia, Cyprus, Estonia, Latvia, Lithuania, Malta, Slovakia, and Slovenia.
-Bulgaria has been approved to accede effective 1 January 2026.
+Between 2007 and 2026, nine more states have acceded: Bulgaria, Croatia, Cyprus, Estonia, Latvia, Lithuania, Malta, Slovakia, and Slovenia.